zer0cache/matic-docs/docs/develop/ethereum-polygon/plasma/erc20/withdraw-confirm-faster.md

 The challenge period is 7 days for mainnet.

 <div class="highlight mb-20px mt-20px">
 It is fast because it generates proof in the backend.
-You need to configure <a href="docs/set-proof-api">setProofAPI</a>
+You need to configure [setProofAPI](/docs/develop/ethereum-polygon/matic-js/set-proof-api).
 </div>

 **Note**- withdrawStart transaction must be checkpointed in order to challenge the withdraw.